sagemath/trac_to_gh/Issue 7258.md

 # Issue 7258: sagenb notebook: fix "When saving a worksheet, the default filename has "..." in it. "; also change some menu items related to loading and saving worksheets to be clearer.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7258

 Original creator: was